balena-io/debugging-masterclass/README.md

 balenaFin, however you can simply alter the device type as appropriate in the following instructions.
-The balena CLI is going to be used over the WebTerminal in the balenaCloud Dashboard for accessing the device, but all of the exercises could be completed via this.
+The balena CLI is going to be used over the WebTerminal in the balenaCloud Dashboard for accessing the device, but all of the exercises could be completed in this manner.

 First login to your balena account via `balena login`, and then create a new
 application: